 You can also have a look at the Mendip Hills National Landscape website for some more walking inspiration!

-Personalise Your 3-Day Family Camping Itinerary
+How to Personalise Your 3-Day Family Camping Itinerary

 A father and son smile for the camera while standing in front of a tent.
 There are other cars and tents in the background, and the campsite is surrounded with mature trees.